infitwin/WebsitePrototype/docs/build-plans/my-files-refactor-build-doc.md

 - **CSS**: Created dedicated stylesheet (150 lines)
 - **Inline Styles**: Removed all 12 instances
 - **Component Usage**: Consistent use of centralized components

+### Status: COMPLETED ✅
+- Successfully refactored and deployed to GitHub
+- All functionality preserved
+- Clean separation of concerns achieved
+- Ready for production use